64kramsystem/personal_notes/topics/bevy.md

 ### Commands

 WATCH OUT!!
-Commands are flushed at the end of a stage; this includes Resources, that when inserted, can't be queried until the next stage!
-This also applies to entities despawning (which are visible until the end of the stage).
+Commands are flushed at the end of a stage, so the results of the operations are visible *only on the next stage*; this includes:

+- resources addition/removal
+- entities despawning (which are visible until the end of the stage)

+WATCH OUT!!
+Resource updates (via `ResMut`) are instead immediately visible.

 Commands add/remove/update stuff: